Get Out of Town: 5 Go-tos in Sydney and New South Wales

 Most of these locations are several hours out from the city centre.
 For trips like these, having your own set of wheels is essential.
 Thankfully, renting a car doesn’t have to be a hassle.
 Do note that New South Wales has its own set of driving rules which you need to adhere to – there’s a quick guide on what to look out for here.

 You and your friends will be doing plenty of driving, so why not rest in comfort on your way to Sydney?
 Qantas offers a premier in-flight experience that will get your trip started on a high note.
-What’s more, you’ll get an instant $20 discount if you book a return ticket by 31 May 2019 with us - just quote UNDISCOVERNSW on the check-out page!
+What’s more, you’ll get an instant $20 discount if you book a return ticket by 17 Sep 2019 with us - just enter UNDISCOVERNSW on the check-out page!
 If you’re looking to top your road trip off with a luxurious hotel stay, booking your flight and stay with us will get you a $100 discount for your next flight booking.

 Can’t wait to see what the Sydney and New South Wales has in store?
 Kick off your next holiday with us, and experience the uncharted firsthand!